kksy/Project2-Stretch/README.md

 + Log In and Sign Up system
 + User can create a Stretch
++ User dashboard:
-+ User can add a Stretch to their pending list
+  - User can add a Stretch to their pending list
-+ User can create an entry and choose to upload an image
+  - User can create an entry and choose to upload an image
 + Masonry Grid for inspiration entries
 + Admin deletion of Stretches
 + Search by category